yosh95/gpu-monitoring-tool/README.md

 #### Option B: Distributed Setup

-If you want to run the monitoring stack on a different server from your GPU machine(s), follow these steps:
+If you wish to run the monitoring stack on a different server from your GPU machine(s):

 1.  **On each GPU server:**
     Run only the `dcgm-exporter` service.
-Ensure its port `9400` is accessible from your monitoring server.
+Ensure port `9400` is accessible from your monitoring server.
     ```bash
     docker compose --profile gpu-server up -d
     ```

 2.  **On the monitoring server:**
-    -   Modify `prometheus/prometheus.yml` to point to your GPU server's IP address:
+    -   Modify `prometheus/prometheus.yml` to point to your GPU server's IP address.
-        ```yaml
-        # prometheus/prometheus.yml
-        # ...
-        static_configs:
-          - targets: ['<your-gpu-server-ip>:9400'] # Add more targets if needed
-        ```
     -   Launch the monitoring services:
         ```bash
         docker compose --profile monitor up -d